 Having a long-distance relationship after college is different from having one when you are starting college.
 After the first year of college, you’re likely to have relaxed a little with all the partying and socialising.
 It doesn’t stop until you finish your course, but it’s not as intense as in the freshman year.

-- The second problem is the commitment to the course.
 If you are halfway through the course or in your final year, your studies become harder and require more commitment in terms of time and effort.
 This means you won’t be able to talk to your partner as much.
 It can also be emotionally challenging to focus on your studies and preparations for your exams while having the emotional space for your relationship at the same time.

-But if your long-distance relationship isn’t working and there is no way to fix it then it could be time to break up.
+But, if your long-distance relationship isn’t working and there is no way to fix it, then it could be time to break up.

 You may have even hooked up with other people and now feeling guilty about it.
 Knowing how to break up a long-distance relationship can help you come out of this toxic relationship and move on.